SciViews/learnitgrid/README.md

 ## Installation

-You can also install the latest development version.
+You can install the latest development version.
 Make sure you have the {remotes} R package installed:

 ``` r
 install.packages("remotes")